-The GreenGov Challenge generated more than 5,000 ideas and 165,000 votes from 14,000 federal employees.
+Overall, the GreenGov Challenge generated more than 5,000 ideas and 165,000 votes from 14,000 Federal employees.
 The top ideas are summarized in the GreenGov Final Report.

 To build on the momentum created from the GreenGov Challenge, President Obama issued a new challenge to Federal and military personnel to put these ideas to work.
-Federal employees are invited to join the GreenGov Collaborative, an online discussion group with over 1400 members, to share ideas about how the Federal community can lead by example, green the government, and meet the goals of the President's Executive Order on Federal sustainability.
-Learn more about the Collaborative here.
+Federal employees were invited to join the GreenGov Collaborative, an online discussion group with over 1400 members, to share ideas about how the Federal community can lead by example, green the government, and meet the goals of the President's Executive Order on Federal sustainability.

 The White House Council on Environmental Quality hosted the first GreenGov Symposium in October 2010 to identify opportunities around greening the Federal Government and meeting the performance goals set by President Obama in his Executive Order 13514 on Federal Leadership in Environmental, Energy, and Economic Performance.
 The three-day event included plenary presentations from CEQ Chair Nancy Sutley, Department of Energy Secretary Steven Chu, and Department of Agriculture Secretary Tom Vilsack, among others.
 Learn more about this event here.